HMS Adventure (M23)

 HMS Adventure, pennant number M23, was an Adventure-class minelaying cruiser of the Royal Navy built in the 1920s that saw service during the Second World War.
 Her commander between 1928 and 1929 was the future First Sea Lord John H. D. Cunningham.
 Laid down at Devonport in November 1922 and launched in June 1924, Adventure was the first vessel built for service as a minelayer; she was also the first warship to use diesel engines, which were used for cruising.
 Adventure first joined the Atlantic Fleet, then was transferred to the China Station in 1935.
 In World War II, the ship was damaged in 1941 and 1944, and was converted to a landing craft repair in 1944.
 In 1945 Adventure was reduced to reserve and in 1947 she was sold and broken up for scrap.

+Adventure was the first cruiser design by Charles Lillicrap, who became the lead RN cruiser designer of the 1920s.